miroapp/app-examples/README.md

 ## Web-Plugins
 Descriptions and GIFs for those examples available [here](https://developers.miro.com/docs/web-plugin-examples).
 To learn mode read [what web-plugins is it](https://developers.miro.com/docs/sdk) and [how to build your web-plugin](https://developers.miro.com/docs/how-to-start).

-If you like TypeScript, Webpack, and ReactJS, you can start with `plugins/plugin-boilerplate` example.
-It already includes these tools.

 #### [board-cleaner](board-cleaner)
 See this example to learn how to authorise web-plugin for each user without server.